Hklug001/Hklug001/README.md

 Full Stack Developer at Bosch.

-Looking to connect with people and build my career. <br>
+Looking to connect with people. <br>
 I'm currently learning more about NodeJS.<br>

 ### ***My stack:***